Covariant formulation of refracted gravity: Refracted gravity as a scalar-tensor theory

 We define CRG by setting

-We note that the original Brans-Dicke theory --- with a constant $\mathcal{W}$ of order unity and a zero potential --- is ruled out by solar system experimental tests, which give the constraint $\mathcal{W} \gtrsim 40\,000$ \cite{Faraoni+04, Clifton+12}, and by recent results from CMB observations (e.g., \cite{Li2013, Avilez2014}).
-However, these constraints can be avoided by adding a self-interaction potential \cite{Hrycyna2014, Quiros2019}, which we define as
+We note that the original Brans-Dicke theory --- with a constant $\mathcal{W}$ of order unity and a zero potential --- is ruled out by post-Newtonian expansions and solar system experimental tests, which give the constraint $\mathcal{W} \gtrsim 40\,000$ \citep{Faraoni+04, Clifton+12}, and by recent results from CMB observations \citep[e.g.][]{Li2013, Avilez2014}.
+However, these constraints seem to be weaker on large cosmological scales and can be avoided by adding a self-interaction potential \citep{Hrycyna2014, Quiros2019}, which we define as